 ✔ City in Green: Over 50 buildings across Cork City will be illuminated in green throughout the festival, creating a city-wide St Patrick’s Day atmosphere

-Watch the official Cork City Council festival pages in early 2026 for the full confirmed schedule.
+Watch the official Cork City Council festival pages for the full confirmed schedule.

 Cork St Patrick’s Day Parade — What You Need to Know